|

 withstand the highest levels of abuse.

-the facilities impressive, and the tests demanding.
+are extensive, the facilities impressive, and the

 |